patrickmineault/rock-steady-airsim/README.md

 environments:

 * nh
-* mountains
 * trapcam
-* blocks (flaky)

 Fire up one environment.
 This will create a local configuration folder in `~/Documents/AirSim`.
 Copy either `references/settings-big.json` or `references/settings-small.json` into `~/Documents/AirSim/settings.json` depending on whether you want to generate high-res movies (for presentations) or low-res hdf5 files (for ML).

 # Setting up the environment